jaruba/torrent-worker/README.md

 engine.on('killed', function() {
    console.log('engine has been killed');
+});

-   // start a new instance
+// you don't need to wait for the last engine to be killed to start a new instance
+// but engine.kill() must be called before starting a new one

 engine = worker.process(differentTorrent, differentOptions);

 // ...
-});

 ```